HP Spectre x360 15 review

-While the early 2017 HP Spectre x360 15 is just an upgrade to the 2016 laptop of the same name, don’t mistake iteration with apathy.
-This is a full-on overhaul to the 2016 Spectre x360 15.
+While the early 2017 HP Spectre x360 15 is just an upgrade to the 2016 version, don't confuse iteration with carelessness.
+This is a full-on overhaul to the previous HP Spectre x360 15.

-From its sleek and modern design, replete with gold trimmings galore, to its perfectly spaced keyboard, the 2017 HP Spectre x360 15 has an awful lot to offer.
+From the smooth and stylish design, complete with all the gold trimmings you could ask for, to its perfectly spaced keyboard, the HP Spectre x360 15 2017 has a ton to offer.

-It may not be quite as slim as the previous model, measuring in at 0.7 inches (17.8mm) thick instead of just 0.63 inches, but the HP Spectre x360 maintains a minimal form factor in spite of the inclusion of full-size ports and a more traditional membrane keyboard then, say, the MacBook Pro.
-That goes without mentioning its ability to fold into four different positions, making not only for a top-of-the-line laptop, but a cutting-edge (albeit massive) Windows tablet as well.
+It might not be as thin as the previous model, coming in at 0.7 inches (17.8mm) thick instead of just 0.63 inches, but the HP Spectre x360 maintains a minimal form factor in spite of the inclusion of full-size ports and a more traditional membrane keyboard then, say, the MacBook Pro.
+We haven’t even mentioned its ability to fold into four different positions, making not only for a top-end laptop, but one of the best 2-in-1 laptops (even though it is gigantic).

 Price and availability